slowernews/wisdom-tldr/chapters/chapter_appendix.md

 A lot of new wealth has been created by people born into poor / middle class families in last 1-2 centuries for sure, especially 20th century.
 But there are still families today that are wealthy and their wealth have been with them for 400-500 or more years.
 And in those cases it's very likely the original wealth was stolen.
 It could be that original wealth was gathered during robber baron times by exploiting workers or it could be even older, being passed from generation to generation since medieval times.
 Which means the original aristocracy probably gained this wealth in a violent conquest.

-The more likely outcome of a true post-scarcity society is the 90% will be house servants for the 10%.
-This has always proved to be unstable.
-It will always result in revolution.
-The 90% will demand an equal share.
-The sad bit is that the revolutions seem to destroy the robots, not share the wealth.
-The 90% elect a different 10%, who then build more robots.
-See Animal Farm for details.
-The 10% have to share the pie, at least enough to prevent revolution.

 What will that tech need to survive?
 Lithium, for batteries.
 Heavy metals, for processing.
 Energy, most of all.
 I wonder how long it'll be until we replace fiat currencies with a balance of kilowatt-hours.